imagemadurai12/eacademy_new/README.md

 # eacademy_new

-This is based on the students academy website
+This is the new udpated EAcademy file